ret7020/SchoolBellProject/README.md

 # School Bell System
 ## About
 ![image](https://user-images.githubusercontent.com/55328925/192607462-cd2e86d0-51f6-4301-b7c3-0341b899c6db.png)
-Create easy to use and easy to deploy school bell system.
+This is a project to automate the work of school bells.
+The main features are the ease of installation of the system and simple configuration through a convenient web interface.

-### Stack
+## Techincal Stack
 #### Hardware
-1. RPi 3B
+1. RPi 3B (Or anyanother Raspberry PI or it's copies, like Orange Pi)
 2. 3.5 mm audio system
 #### Backend
 1. Python + Playsound lib